aaltomcc/cs-ej4101-fall-2019-046-starter/diary-046.md

 ### This course

 I took this course to get an introduction to the DevOps world.
 I did have some knowledge, but I think knowing more will help me to get a job.
+I have been unemployed almost five years now.
+My earlier work career was basically C/C++ programming and those kind of jobs are not so common anymore in Finland.
+Finding a job has been really difficult.
+Usually my work experience is appreciated in the job interviews, but my general knowledge about latest software tools and methods feels outdated.
+So, to learn something totally new and to update my skills, I decided to apply to this Piece of Work program by TE-palvelut and University of Tampere.
+I was lucky and got chosen.
+When I was browsing the available courses of FiTech, I noticed this course.
+I have had couple of courses in using some DevOps tools, like Docker and Vagrant.
+However, I didn’t have so much knowledge about the philosophy of DevOps.
+That’s why I choose this course and I expected to learn why DevOps is so popular nowadays.

 ### Learned

-So far I have learned mostly about GIT.
-I have also watched some DevOps introduction videos.
+I took this course to get an introduction to the DevOps world.
+I did have some knowledge, but I think knowing more will help me to get a job.
+I have been unemployed almost five years now.
+My earlier work career was basically C/C++ programming and those kind of jobs are not so common anymore in Finland.
+Finding a job has been really difficult.
+Usually my work experience is appreciated in the job interviews, but my general knowledge about latest software tools and methods feels outdated.
+So, to learn something totally new and to update my skills, I decided to apply to this Piece of Work program by TE-palvelut and University of Tampere.
+I was lucky and got chosen.
+When I was browsing the available courses of FiTech, I noticed this course.
+I have had couple of courses in using some DevOps tools, like Docker and Vagrant.
+However, I didn’t have so much knowledge about the philosophy of DevOps.
+That’s why I choose this course and I expected to learn why DevOps is so popular nowadays.

-**Updated:** Fri 29th Nov, 15:15.
+**Updated:** Wed 18th Nov.